litongjava/java-openai/readme.md

     // 1. system_instruction
     GeminiSystemInstructionVo systemInstruction = new GeminiSystemInstructionVo(
         new GeminiPartVo("You are a helpful lighting system bot.
-You can turn lights on and off, "
-            + "and you can set the color.
+You can turn lights on and off, and you can set the color.
 Do not perform any other tasks."));

     // 2. tools -> function_declarations
     GeminiFunctionDeclarationVo enableLightsFunc = new GeminiFunctionDeclarationVo();